CatherineMikelson/Python_Instacart/README.md

 ## Tools:
 Excel and Python

-This project was conducted as part of the Career Foundry Data Analytics Bootcamp.
+Note: This project was conducted as part of the Career Foundry Data Analytics Bootcamp.